trisha98765/Task-Scheduler-Project/README.md

 ## Class Diagram
  <img width="750" alt="UML chart" src="https://user-images.githubusercontent.com/74077340/152266646-65c2e58e-2bed-4aab-8589-a881cc55072e.png">
+ > Our project will include a way to create an individual task as well as group them in a task list.
+To the left and right of these classes are the method classes we will be implementing in order to perform all of the expected actions on both the tasks and tasks in a list.
+These include editing, finding, deleting, and printing.

  ## Phase III
  > You will need to schedule a check-in for the second scrum meeting with a reader (using Calendly).
 Your entire team must be present.
 This meeting will occur on week 8 but NOT during lab time.